ItsLachy/Triangle/README.md

 sudo docker-compose down
 ```

 Next, download the new `docker-compose.yml` from the latest release and replace your current file.
-Make sure to replace any fields that you moddified in the new file.
+Make sure to replace any fields that you modified in the new file.
 Then just bring everything back up.
 ```bash
 sudo docker-compose up -d
 ```